adaptingadapting/holbertonschool-binary_trees/README.md

 task 15 i was checking for the leaf wrong i felt like, so i went for a cleaner approach and the return was the key

-task 16 is a swift combo of balance and fullness. one line function
+task 16 is a swift combo of balance and fullness. one line function. i was actually wrong, the full function i created is pretty troll in some circumstances which made it hard for me tu use it now. i had t o use the height function to check for the height of the left and right nodes and check if they were the same, too bad i couldnt get the one liner